WELCOME

 techniques is revealed in this partita; overall the style is more

-traditionally conservative than in his partitas on secular tunes and
+traditionally con-servative than found in his partitas on secular tunes and

 melodies.
 His use of a two-stave keyboard layout stems from commonly